 UC Master Gardeners of Sacramento County

 Grow fruit trees in small yards!
-In response to visitors' requests, we’ve added more in-depth information.

-The original trees in this orchard were planted in 1998, a drip irrigation system was installed, and the initial layer of mulch was applied.
+The Fair Oaks Horticulture Center (FOHC) orchard was established in 1998 to demonstrate planting and pruning techniques for fruit trees that are appropriate for small urban yards.
+A drip irrigation system was installed, and the initial layer of mulch was applied.
 In 2004, the drip system was replaced with micro-sprinklers to provide adjustable water distribution, and better accessibility for cleaning and repairs.

 Fruit bushes